JoshuaLampert/2024_dispersive_shallow_water/README.md

 ## Abstract

-We use the general framework of summation-by-parts operators to construct conservative, energy-stable and well-balanced semidiscretizations of two different nonlinear systems of dispersive shallow water equations with varying bathymetry:
+We use the general framework of summation-by-parts operators to construct conservative, energy-stable, and well-balanced semidiscretizations of two different nonlinear systems of dispersive shallow water equations with varying bathymetry:
 (i) a variant of the coupled Benjamin-Bona-Mahony (BBM) equations